AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 The commands `cp` and `mv` (**c**o**p**y and **m**o**v**e) have the same basic structure.
 They both require two positional arguments – the first is the file you want to act on, and the second is where you want it to go (*this includes the name you want to give it*).

-To see how this works, let's make a copy of the "file\_A.txt" file:
+To see how this works, let's make a copy of "file\_A.txt":

 ```
 ls